What if you could make money at any time, from anywhere — even while you sleep?

-Most businesses require startup fees as well as a cash flow to finance the products being sold.
+Most businesses require upfront startup fees as well as a cash flow to finance the products being sold.
 However, affiliate marketing can be done at a low cost, meaning you can get started quickly and without much hassle.
-There are no affiliate program fees to worry about and no need to create a product.
+There are no unexpected fees to worry about and no need to create a product.
 Beginning this line of work is relatively straightforward.

 With other jobs, you could work an 80-hour week and still earn the same salary.
-Affiliate marketing is purely based on your performance.
+The good thing about affiliate marketing is that it is purely based on your performance.
 You’ll get from it what you put into it.
 Honing your reviewing skills and writing engaging campaigns will translate to direct improvements in your revenue.
 You’ll finally get paid for the outstanding work you do!

 Common Types of Affiliate Marketing Channels

-With the ability to rank organically in search engine queries, bloggers excel at increasing a seller’s conversions.
+With the ability to rank organically in search engine queries, bloggers excel at increasing a seller’s conversions through content marketing.
 The blogger samples the product or service and then writes a comprehensive review that promotes the brand in a compelling way, driving traffic back to the seller’s site.

 Despite its older origins, email marketing is still a viable source of affiliate marketing income.
 Some affiliates have email lists they can use to promote the seller’s products.
 Others may leverage email newsletters that include hyperlinks to products, earning a commission after the consumer purchases the product.

 Another method is for the affiliate to build an email list over time.
 They use their various campaigns to collect emails en masse, then send out emails regarding the products they are promoting.

 Designed to create a huge amount of traffic at all times, these sites focus on building an audience of millions.